-as described in Sections 5(b)(i), 5(b)(ii) and 5(b)(iii) of the ISDA Master Agreement, respectively.
-Transferors.....
-The various entities from which the Seller or the Bank purchased Mortgage Loans pursuant to the Sale Agreements.
+• "Tax Event Upon Merger" (which generally relates to the Swap Counterparty's making a payment under the Swap Agreement from which an amount has been deducted or withheld for or on account of taxes resulting from a merger), as described in Sections 5(b)(i), 5(b)(ii) and 5(b)(iii) of the ISDA Master Agreement, respectively.
+Transferors The various entities from which the Seller or the Bank purchased Mortgage Loans pursuant to the Sale Agreements.
 Transferred Mortgage Loans The Mortgage Loans purchased by the Seller or the Bank from various Transferors under the Sale Agreements.
-Trigger Event........
-A Trigger Event will have occurred if on any Distribution Date, either a Delinquency Event or a Cumulative Loss Trigger Event is in effect for such Distribution Date.
-The trust agreement dated as of May 1, 2005, among the Depositor, the Trust Agreement Master Servicer, the Credit Risk Manager, the Securities Administrator and the Trustee.
-The trust fund created pursuant to the Trust Agreement, consisting primarily of those assets set forth in the first paragraph under the heading "Description of the Certificates-General."
-U.S. Bank National Association in its capacity as trustee under the Trust Agreement, or any successor thereto.
-Lehman Brothers Inc. Underwriting Agreement......
-Collectively, the underwriting agreement and the terms agreement between the Depositor and the Underwriter.
+Trigger Event A Trigger Event will have occurred if on any Distribution Date, either a Delinquency Event or a Cumulative Loss Trigger Event is in effect for such Distribution Date.
+Trust Accounts The Certificate Account, the Collection Account, the Securities Administration Account, the Servicing Accounts, the Supplemental Interest Trust Account, the Basis Risk Reserve Fund and the Final Maturity Reserve Account.
+Trust Agreement The trust agreement dated as of June 1, 2005, among the Depositor, the Master Servicer, the Credit Risk Manager, the Securities Administrator and the Trustee.
+Trust Fund The trust fund created pursuant to the Trust Agreement, consisting primarily of those assets set forth in the first paragraph under the heading "Description of the Certificates-General."
+Trustee U.S. Bank National Association in its capacity as trustee under the Trust Agreement, or any successor thereto.
+Underwriter Lehman Brothers Inc. Underwriting Agreement Collectively, the underwriting agreement and the terms agreement between the Depositor and the Underwriter.
 Underwriting Guidelines The underwriting guidelines established by each Originator, in accordance with which the Mortgage Loans have been originated or acquired by the Originators.
-Unpaid Basis Risk Shortfall For any class of Offered Certificates on any Distribution Date, the aggregate of all Basis Risk Shortfalls for such class remaining unpaid from all previous Distribution Dates, together with interest thereon at the applicable Interest Rate, computed without regard to the applicable Net Funds Cap, but limited to a rate no greater than the applicable Maximum Rate.
-The upper tier REMIC comprising the Trust Fund.

-Wells Fargo Bank, N.A.
+Unpaid Basis Risk Shortfall For any class of Offered Certificates on any Distribution Date, the aggregate of all Basis Risk Shortfalls for such class remaining unpaid from all previous Distribution Dates, together with interest thereon at the applicable Interest Rate, computed without regard to the applicable Net Funds Cap, but limited to a rate no greater than the applicable Maximum Interest Rate.
+Upper Tier REMIC The upper tier REMIC comprising the Trust Fund.
+Wells Fargo Wells Fargo Bank, N.A.